metadatacenter/cedar-docker-deploy/README.md

 # CEDAR Docker version - Quick Install Guide
 ## Disclaimer

 This guide present a quick and easy path to install CEDAR.

-In order to achieve this, it makes several assumptions:
+The guide makes several assumptions:
-* The domain name of the system will be ``metadatacenter.orgx``
+(1) The domain name of the system will be ``metadatacenter.orgx``;
-* The related files will be stored in a directory named ``cedar-docker-home`` in the user's home folder
+(2) The related files will be stored in a directory named ``cedar-docker-home`` in the user's home folder;
-* The user does not want to change the default passwords
+and (3) The user does not want to change the default passwords.
 If these assumptions are not acceptable, one should refer to the full version of this install guide.

 ## Prerequisites